kurtosis-tech/kurtosis/api/typescript/README.md

 ## Setting Up

-To use the Kurtosis Go SDK, you need to add it as a dependency to your Go module.
+To use the Kurtosis Typescript SDK, you need to add it as a dependency to your Go module.
 You can do this with the following `go get` command:

 ```console
 $ npm i kurtosis-sdk